vPeteWalker/EraWithMSSQL/deploy_mssql_era/deploy_mssql_era.rst

    .. figure:: images/28.png

-#.
-Note the status bar should read **Query executed successfully**.
+   .. note:: The status bar at the bottom of the screen should read *Query executed successfully*.

 #.
-You can view the contents of the database by clicking **New Query** and executing the following:
+Optionally, you can view the contents of the database by performing another query, this time using the following script:

    .. code-block:: sql